 Throughout the years, the week has turned into a month-long celebration of all American public lands, waters, RV parks, and local events across the US.
 The celebration is widely recognized for its contributions to the mental, physical, and economic health of our nation.

 National Go RVing Day is just one of the many celebrations happening during the month.
-It’s also the best time to save on Florida RV sites because summer discounts start as low as $35 per night.
+It’s also the best time to save on Florida RV sites.
+Summer discounts start as low as $35 per night at Spot2Nite award-winning RV resorts like CreekFire RV Park in Savannah, GA, River Vista RV Park in Ruskin, and Big Pine Key RV Park.

 Florida Keys Sport Fishing – Big Pine Key RV Park